 USB sticks must be 2.0.
 USB 3.0 sticks may not be detected.
 Some USB sticks larger than 32GB may not work with the raspberry pi.

-File names must not include the . (decimal point or period) character.
+File names must not include the . (decimal point or period or ] or } or spaces ) characters.
 Your file will not show up if it includes this special character. (decimal point will work as long as it’s not the very first character of the file name.)

 Warning: Formating your usb stick will delete all files on the usb stick